hangelwen/miR-PREFeR/README.md

 ### c.
 Run the pipeline. ###

-With the configuration file ready, the pipeline can be used to predict miRNA loci.
+With the configuration file ready, the pipeline can be used to predict miRNAs.
 The miR-PREFeR pipeline can be run as following:

     python miR_PREFeR.py [options] command configfile